-The Ask Club is a service provided by the Skelmersdale Ecumenical Centre, which is a registered UK charity.
+The Ask Club is a service provided by the Skelmersdale Ecumenical Centre, which is a registered UK charitable incorporated organisation.

 Perhaps you are seeking asylum?
-While you live locally, we’ll try to help you on your personal journey to getting leave to remain, and as you transition to life in the UK as a refugee.
+While you live locally, we’ll try to help you as you take your personal journey to getting leave to remain, and as you transition to life in the UK as a refugee.

 Are you a person with leave to remain in the UK as a refugee?
 It is not easy finding your way through British bureaucracy.
 We’ll do what we can to answer your questions, direct you to accurate information, and advocate on your behalf as you try to access health and welfare services.